Abhi21298/Kaggle-BankChurn-BinaryClassification/README.md

 Submissions are evaluated on area under the ROC curve between the predicted probability and the observed target.

 ### My results -
-Achieved a score of 0.87998 while the highest was around 0.91.
-Currently placed as 2024 (Nice touch, year and rank are the same).
+Achieved a score of 0.87998 while the highest was around 0.91

 ### I compared a basic Logistic regression model and a neural network (128, 32, 8, 1) with 4 layers and evaluated their performance.
 NN performed with 86% train and 85% test accuracy.
 Logistic regression provided a score of 85%